 Some lesser impacting developments such as sheds, rainwater tanks and driveways, may only require a Complying Development process, or be exempt from requiring development approval completely.

-When submitting an application, visit Council's Administration Office at 32 Salisbury Street, Uralla.
-Your application will be given a preliminary check to ensure it has been completed correctly.
-The application will then be lodged and an application fee will be payable.
-An application fee quote can be obtained by contacting Council's Customer Service by telephoning (02) 6778 6300.
+Prior to submitting an application, applicants are encouraged to visit Council's Administration Office at 32 Salisbury Street, Uralla.
+Your application will be given a preliminary review to check it has been completed correctly.
+An application fee is payable with the lodgement of your application.
+To obtain a quote for the application fee, contact Council's Customer Service by telephone us on (02) 6778 6300.

 Home based enterprises such as home-based child care, home occupations, home businesses, home industries, and bed and breakfast accommodation may require Council approval.